RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Scheduled-Event-Stuff/Deleting a Guild Scheduled Event.md

 Deleting a Guild Scheduled Event {#deletingaguildscheduledevent}
 ============
-- Execute the, from the `DiscordCoreAPI::GuildScheduledEvents::deleteGuildScheduledEventAsync()` function, while passing in a value of type `DiscordCoreAPI::DeleteGuildScheduledEventData`, with a return value of type `void`.
+- Execute the, from the `GuildScheduledEvents::deleteGuildScheduledEventAsync()` function, while passing in a value of type `DeleteGuildScheduledEventData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp